 In the immediate postoperative phase, patient-controlled analgesia (PCA for short) is firmly established for the self-administration of pain relievers.
 The use of PCA pumps, also called pain pumps, enables the patient to administer pain medication independently and according to his needs, without the presence of a doctor or nursing staff.

-In the event of pain peaks, the patient administers an analgesic dose pre-prescribed by the doctor, also known as a bolus, by pressing a button on the PCA pump.
+In the event of pain peaks, the patient administers an analgesic dose pre-prescribed by the doctor, also known as a bolus, by pressing a button on the PCA infusion pump.
 Depending on the setting and selection of the PCA pump, the pain medication is either administered only discontinuously via the patient-controlled bolus or as a combination of a preset continuous pain medication, also called the basal rate, and the patient-controlled bolus administration.

 To prevent overdosing by pressing the bolus button too often, the bolus dose can only be recalled after a pre-programmed time interval, known as lock-out time.
 Within the lock-out time, the bolus dose is blocked by the electronic PCA pump.